 One tricky thing about RADIUS is that it can utilize multiple different types of protocols to connect.
 While the flexibility can be helpful, some of these protocols have been exploited and are now considered insecure.
 If you'd like to read more on the topic, check out our explainer: Is RADIUS secure?.

 Most RADIUS setups will follow a similar pattern.
-First, you'll create a RADIUS Client - RADIUS Client - An IP address or hostname associated with a specific endpoint that allows Foxpass to check traffic from that IP against your account. to register your endpoint with Foxpass.
-Then, you'll configure your access point, switch, or VPN with your RADIUS Secret - RADIUS Secret - A secret code between your access point and Foxpass that secures traffic for that IP address. and specific Foxpass attributes.
+First, you'll create a RADIUS Client to register your endpoint with Foxpass.
+Then, you'll configure your access point, switch, or VPN with your RADIUS Secret and specific Foxpass attributes.
 You'll also configure any RADIUS attributes or VLAN settings in Foxpass, if necessary.
 Finally, you'll configure your phones, computers, and other devices to connect to RADIUS using the appropriate protocol.

 We recommend that customers utilize multiple Foxpass IPs for their Access Point configuration.
 That way the Access Point can use a fallback in case the first one is unreachable.
 The IP addresses for your account can be found on the RADIUS Clients page in Foxpass.